kblok/kblok.github.io/_posts/2020-12-04-playwright-sharp-monthly-dec-2020.md

 ## Shipping process

-We are removing the need for the `InstallAsync` method call in your code with these changes.
+With these changes, we wouldn't need to call `InstallAsync` anymore.
 If you are using PlaywrightSharp for testing, you are getting the browsers at build time.
-If you are using PlaywrightSharp in Docker, you will get the browser for free if you use an [official Docker image](https://hub.docker.com/_/microsoft-playwright).
+If you are using PlaywrightSharp in Docker and you use any [official Docker image](https://hub.docker.com/_/microsoft-playwright), you will get the browser for free .
 If you are shipping it to a custom server, you will get the `playwright-cli` binary in your bin folder.
 You just need to run `.\bin\playwright-cli.exe install` in Windows or `./bin/playwright-cli install` in OSX/Linux as part of your deploy script.

 I hope all these changes remove some barriers and deploy issues that some users were having.